cloud-barista/cloud-barista/README.md

 # Cloud-Barista

 *The Cloud-Barista is a Multi-Cloud Service Platform SW.* Cloud-Barista consists of multiple frameworks (sub-systems) to accommodate microservice architecture.
+Please take a look [Cloud-Barista Website](https://cloud-barista.github.io/technology/) for a detail decription.

 *This repository is a integrated mirror for repository of major frameworks.* This repo reflects the latest release.
-The repositories are included on the root directory.
+These repositories are included and listed in the root directory.

 Main frameworks or tools are as follow,